Get E-Book

 node --env-file-if-exists=.env.local server.js

-Both flags belong before the entrypoint.
+Both flags must appear before the entrypoint -

 node server.js --env-file=.env

-Multiple files layer in command order.
+Multiple env files are loaded in command order -

 node --env-file=.env --env-file=.env.local server.js